ITK-Leantime/copy-ticket-link/README.md

 ## How it works

-The plugin ships a single vanilla-JS file (no build step, no dependencies).
 On every authenticated page load, the asset is included via the standard `afterScriptLibTags` event.

 The script listens for `hashchange`.
 When the hash matches `#/tickets/showTicket/<id>`, the script waits for nyroModal's `.nyroModalCont` wrapper to render and injects a button into it.

 The button uses the async clipboard API (with a `document.execCommand('copy')` fallback for non-HTTPS contexts) and flashes success / error styling for ~1.5 s.

 ## Install

-Enable the plugin from **Settings → Plugins**.
+Enable the plugin from **Company Settings → Leantime Apps → My apps**.
 The plugin's `install()` hook symlinks `assets/copy-ticket-link.js` and `assets/copy-ticket-link.css` into `public/dist/` so the asset URLs resolve.